Ascending Passage .com HOME PAGE.

 Harper" came to my mind, with the sadness that attends the passing

-away of glory into the shades of death.
+away of glory.
 But an optimism almost as

 determined as Emerson's was quickly bred in me there.
 I could not be